andersbloch09/Applied-Machine-Vision/README.md

   - Optimized for deployment on Jetson devices.
   - Includes real-time image capture and preprocessing.
   - Displays predictions directly on the video feed or saves them for further analysis.

+### **3. `cross_validation.py`**
+- **Purpose**:
+  - This script performs K-Fold Cross-Validation on the dataset to evaluate the model's performance across different splits of the data.
+  - It helps identify differences in the dataset and ensures the model generalizes well.
+- **Key Features**:
+  - Splits the dataset into training and validation sets using K-Fold Cross-Validation.
+  - Logs metrics such as accuracy, precision, recall, and confusion matrices for each fold.
+  - Useful for analyzing dataset variability and model robustness.

 ---